Last fact-checked: 19 November 2018

 A cosmopolitan city, Mexico DF is home to large communities of immigrants and expatriates from South and Central America, Europe, the Middle-East and Asia, while also housing the largest population of US Americans outside the United States.
 Mexico City has much to offer both residents and visitors with impressive historical and modern architecture, trendy neighborhoods, parks, plazas markets and shops.
 Stylish restaurants, bars and nightlife complete the picture of a thoroughly modern ancient city!

-Mexico City has positively embraced medical and dental tourism, with marketing campaigns in the US and Canada succesfully influencing the number of patients coming for treatment, impressed by the facilities and quality offered.
+Mexico City has positively embraced medical and dental tourism, with marketing campaigns in the US and Canada successfully influencing the number of patients coming for treatment, impressed by the facilities and quality offered.
 If you are considering a trip to Mexico City for your dental treatment, Dental Departures can guide you.
-Working alongside the best dentists in Mexico City, we will help you find the right dentist and guarantee you the best prices.
+Working alongside the best clinics and dentists in Mexico City, we will help you find the right dentist and guarantee you the best prices.

-Mexico City is locate d in Central Mexico in the Valley or Basin of Mexico.
+Mexico City is located in Central Mexico in the Valley or Basin of Mexico.
 It rests on the site of the drained Lake Texcoco, and is surrounded by volcanoes and mountains.

 For dental travelers coming from North America it is easy to fly to Mexico City International Airport; most major North American cities offer nonstops of only a few hours.